bartok765/galaxy_blizzard_plugin/README.md

 ## Note on Classic Blizzard Games not detected as installed or launching

-If you have classic Blizzard games which are not properly detected as installed or don't launch when clicking 'play' please provide the name and values of the games key under
+If you have classic Blizzard games which are not properly detected as installed or don't launch when clicking 'play' you can contribute to the project to improve it!
+Please open an issue and provide the name and values of the game's key which can be found as below:

 ```
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall\